makerdao/mips/MIP35/mip35.md

 There is security consideration about the code itself, compound tokens.
 In this implementation as we use leverage on compound, the c-token can be sized.
-By using leverage on compound we also expose ourself to a lost of the assert which is currently compensated by COMP token.
+By using leverage on compound we also expose ourselves to a lost of the assert which is currently compensated by COMP token.

-Another risk: uniswap interaction, but limited to the extra bonus.
+Another risk: Uniswap interaction, but limited to the extra bonus.

 ### MIP35c8: Licensing
    - [AGPL3+](https://www.gnu.org/licenses/agpl-3.0.en.html)